 Unlike most instruments, the trombone does not use valves or keys to change notes.
 Instead, it uses a slide with seven main positions.
 Each position changes the length of the tubing, which lowers or raises the pitch.

-For example, in 1st position, you can play multiple notes such as Bb, F, Bb, D, and higher, all without moving the slide.
-These notes belong to the same harmonic series (partials).
+For example, in 1st position, you can play multiple notes such as Bb, F, Bb, and D without moving the slide.
+These notes all belong to the same harmonic series.

 Think of it this way:

-• Slide position = where the note lives
+- Slide position = where the note is played

-• Partials = which note you choose within that position
+- Harmonic series (partials) = which note you choose in that position

-Learning how slide positions and partials work together is the key to playing the correct notes on the trombone.
+Understanding how slide positions and the harmonic series work together is the key to playing the correct notes on the trombone.

 Why Some Notes Have Multiple Positions